kinde-oss/kinde-ruby-sdk/kinde_api/docs/UsersApi.md

 api_instance = KindeApi::UsersApi.new
 opts = {
-  sort: 'name_asc', # String | Field and order to sort the result by.
   page_size: 56, # Integer | Number of results per page.
 Defaults to 10 if parameter not sent.
   user_id: 'user_id_example', # String | ID of the user to filter by.
   next_token: 'next_token_example', # String | A string to get the next page of results if there are more results.